Saint Barthélemy: Marine areas

-There are as many as 22 public beaches (most beaches on St. Barthélémy are known as "Anse de...") of which 15 are considered suitable for swimming.
+There are as many as 22 public beaches (most beaches on St. Barthélémy are known as "Anse de..."), of which 15 are considered fit for swimming.
 They are categorized and divided into two groups, the leeward side (calm waters protected by the island itself) and the windward side (some of which are protected by hills and reefs).
 Windward beaches are popular for windsurfing.
 The beach of St Jean is suitable for water sports and facilities have been created for that purpose.
-The long beach at Lorient has shade and is a quiet beach as compared to St. Jean.
+The long beach at Lorient has shade and is quieter than St. Jean.

 Grand-cul-de-sac is a long beach with facilities for water sports.
-Anse de Flamands is a very wide sandy beach and Le petit Anse (The little beach), just to the north of Anse de Flamands is very safe and popular with the locals for their children.
-Anse Toiny beach is in a remote location and is considered suitable for experienced surfers as the water current is very strong.
+Anse de Flamands is a very wide sandy beach and Le petit Anse ("The little beach"), just north of Anse de Flamands, is very safe and popular with locals for children.
+Anse Toiny beach is in a remote location and is considered suitable only for experienced surfers as the current is very strong.

-On the leeward side, the notable beaches are Anse du Gouverneur, Anse du Colombier which is only accessible by foot or by boat, Anse de Grand Galet (Shell Beach), and Anse de Grande Saline which is popular with nudists.
-The area around the salt ponds near the Anse de Grande Saline beach is marshy and is a habitat for tropical birds.
+On the leeward side, notable beaches are Anse du Gouverneur, Anse du Colombier (accessible only by foot or boat), Anse de Grand Galet (Shell Beach), and Anse de Grande Saline, which is popular with nudists.
+The area around the salt ponds near the Anse de Grande Saline beach is marshy and a habitat for tropical birds.
 Ile islet, an offshoot of the leeward side, has a white sandy beach.

-Shell Beach, also called Anse de Grand Galet (in French, 'Anse' means "cove" and Galet means "pebble"), is a beach in the southwestern part of Gustavia.
-A large number of sea shells are scattered on this beach.
-This beach was subject to the strong waves of hurricane Lenny in 1999, which resulted in the erosion of the sand.
-This necessitated supplementing the beach with new sand in 2000.
+Shell Beach, also called Anse de Grand Galet (in French, 'Anse' means "cove" and Galet means "pebble"), is a beach in southwestern Gustavia.
+Many seashells are scattered on it.
+This beach was hit by the strong waves of Hurricane Lenny in 1999, causing erosion.
+It was supplemented with new sand in 2000.

-On the north coast, on the far eastern side of the island, there are two lagoons called the Anse de Marigot and Anse du Grand Cul-de-Sac.
+On the north coast, on the far eastern side of the island, are two lagoons, the Anse de Marigot and Anse du Grand Cul-de-Sac.